Skip to content

 How 16-Year Term Life Insurance Works

 A 16-year term life insurance policy provides a fixed death benefit and level premiums for exactly 16 years.
-As long as premiums are paid, both the cost and coverage amount remain unchanged throughout the term.
+As long as premiums are paid, both the cost and the coverage amount remain unchanged throughout the term.
 If the insured dies during that period, the death benefit is paid to the named beneficiaries, typically income-tax-free in most situations.

 Why a 16-Year Term Policy Can Make Sense